WilliamSoos/Dr.Soos/_posts/2022-04-20-relection.md

-# Reflecting on my Digital Humanities Journey
+# Reflecting on My Digital Humanities Journey
 ## By: William Soos

 *Writing for the Digital Humanities* was one of the most unique courses I have taken while at CNU.
 Coming into this semester I had no prior experiences in this field of study and truthfully didn’t even have a clue as to what the Digital Humanities were.
 I registered for this course because it seemed different from a traditional English class, and I can now say I was spot on with that assumption.